PX4/PX4-Autopilot/misc/buildroot/configs/README.txt

 cortexm3-defconfig-4.3.3
 	Builds an OABI ARM toolchain for the Cortex-M3 using gcc 4.3.3.
 	This configuration builds gcc, g++ and the NXFLAT toolchain.

+cortexm3-eabi-defconfig-4.6.3
+        Builds an EABI ARM toolchain for the Cortex-M3 using gcc 4.6.3.
+        This configuration builds gcc, g++ and the NXFLAT toolchain.

 cortexm3-defconfig-nxflat
 arm926t-defconfig-nxflat